 The Stakeholders Communication Policy is set out as a Separate Document and is accessible on the Company’s website : www.mbworld.com.my

-18. Code of Conduct and Business Ethics Policy & Whistle Blowing Policy
+18. Code of Conduct and Business Ethics Policy, Whistle Blowing Policy and Anti-Fraud, Bribery and Corruption Policy

-The Board has adopted a Code of Conduct and Business Ethics Policy & Whistle Blowing Policy to enhance the standards of Corporate Governance and Behaviour as a guide for the Directors and employees from the Executive level upwards.
+The Board has adopted a Code of Conduct and Business Ethics Policy, Whistle Blowing Policy and Anti-Fraud, Bribery and Corruption Policy to enhance the standards of Corporate Governance and Behaviour as a guide for the Directors and employees from the Executive level upwards.

-The Code of Conduct and Business Ethics Policy & Whistle Blowing Policy are set out as a Separate Document and is accessible on the Company’s website: www.mbworld.com.my.
+The Code of Conduct and Business Ethics Policy, Whistle Blowing Policy and Anti-Fraud, Bribery and Corruption Policy are set out as Separate Documents and are accessible on the Company’s website: www.mbworld.com.my.

-19.1 The Board will review this Charter as and when the need arises to keep it current and relevant at all times.
+19.2 The Board will review this Charter on annual basis as and when the need arises to ensure it remains consistent with the Board’s objectives and responsibilities and keep it current and relevant at all times.